Information for BRET Students in light of Covid-19

 Nashville, TN 37217

 *Before going to one of these Community Assessments Centers, call the Community Hotline (between 7am -7pm CDT daily) – 615-862-7777.
 You do not have to be symptomatic to get tested at one of these three centers, and there is no charge to be tested.
 Current results turn-around time is a week or less.

 You should discuss your immediate plans with your lab supervisor, and/or (if applicable) with IGP/QCB leadership, immediately following the testing.
 Testing results can return in 24hr to as long as 3 or 4 days, depending.
 If you have become infected, it usually takes 3-6 days to become viremic.
 After exposure, you should continue to take full precautions around your colleagues (use of masks, appropriate distance spacing).
 The safest course of action for your colleagues is to self-isolate until you have been tested and received your results.
 If you do find that you have been infected, then you should self-quarantine until a subsequent Covid-19 test indicates that you are no longer infectious.

 *Guidance for Managing Confirmed Positive Cases of COVID-19 in Research Spaces (will need VUnetID and password to login).

 * VU Research Space Isolation and Disinfection Guidance for a Confirmed COVID-19 Case (will need VUnetID and password to login).

-*Please see the Vanderbilt Graduate and Professional Student COVID-19 Testing, Positive Case and Contact Tracing webpage for more information on COVID-19 protocol.
+*Please see the Vanderbilt GCOVID-19 Testing: Graduate and Professional Student Spring Semester Testing Overview webpage for more information on COVID-19 protocol.